 Online relationships can definitely be Total Power Exchange, but to a degree.
 Even though the sub gives up all their power, it will be hard for the Dom to exercise complete control over their sub’s life from a distance.
 In these kinds of relationships, TPE will be more of a mindset, and the Dom will have to be extra diligent in finding ways to incorporate it into their lives.

-You can check out my guide for online and long-distance relationships here to give you some ideas.
+For more information and examples, check out my guide for online and long-distance BDSM relationships.

 - Establishing and enforcing non-negotiable rules and protocols

 - Using the slave whenever and however sexually